M

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!

 Teacher Nastassia reads with an ESL student in Portugal.
+Read her story here.

-Method #1: Direct method
+Method #1: Direct Method

 Get more ideas for correcting students’ mistakes by taking Bridge’s 20-hour Micro-credential course: Error Correction in the EFL Classroom.

-Method #2: Communicative language teaching (CLT)
+Method #2: Communicative Language Teaching (CLT)

 Additionally, since CLT focuses on teaching language through real-world assignments and problem-solving, it’s less concerned with grammar accuracy and instead focuses on fluency.